 With a detox, you are cleaning up your diet and promoting healthy elimination, thereby giving your first line of defense a good chance of catching those pesky bugs.

 Gastrointestinal health and gut permeability also play a role in detoxification.
 Increased gut permeability allows for increased absorption of xenobiotics and toxins, which are processed and removed by the liver, thus increasing the demands on the liver detoxification system.

 4.Better Long Term Elimination: Functionally, poor digestion, colon sluggishness, reduced liver function, and poor elimination through the kidneys, respiratory tract, and skin all increase toxicity.
 Toxins also build up when our mechanisms of elimination are compromised.
 A detoxification program will help you safely eliminate these toxins and improve your health and well being.

-5. Chance to educate yourself on becoming eco friendly: a detox for the body is a great thing to do, and part of it also involves looking at the rest of your environment.
+5. Chance to educate yourself on becoming eco friendly: a detox for the Healthy Body is a great thing to do, and part of it also involves looking at the rest of your environment.
 What products are you using at home and work?
 Are they toxic and can you find a healthier alternative?
 Making these types of changes will help you maintain a healthier you and a healthier household/work place.

 Signs that you need to detoxify:

 - You have a pulse: joking aside, the air we breathe, the water and food we eat all contain a certain amount of toxins.
 By detoxifying a few times a year, you can avoid the long-term consequences of toxic build-up.

 - Sleep disturbances or changes in energy level or mood.